socketsupply/socket/CONTRIBUTING.md

 - [Tapzero](https://github.com/socketsupply/tapzero): Is a Zero dependency test framework, the implementation is less then 250 loc and less then 500 with comments
  (https://github.com/Raynos/tapzero/blob/master/index.js ) and very readable.

-There are so many other repositories that you might want to check [here](https://github.com/orgs/socketsupply/repositories)
+There are so many other repositories that you might want to check.
+You can take a look at the full list of Socket repositories  [here](https://github.com/orgs/socketsupply/repositories)

 ## Creating an issue
 Issues for all Socket Runtime components are on [GitHub](https://github.com/socketsupply/socket).
 When reporting issues, please follow these guidelines: